dkimitsa/dkimitsa.github.io/_posts/2018-06-22-why-robovm-doesnt-work-in-antarctida.md

 }
 ```

 `Currency.getInstance()` can return null [as per spec](https://docs.oracle.com/javase/7/docs/api/java/util/Currency.html#getInstance(java.util.Locale)) for countries without currencies, such as Antarctica.
-Currently `icu.dat` that is embedded in RoboVM has to counties with `XXX` currency: AQ, CP.
+Currently `icu.dat` that is embedded in RoboVM has two counties with `XXX` currency: AQ, CP.
 The fix is simple, to use `no currency` currency object with code `XXX` in this case:
 ```patch
 --- compiler/rt/libcore/luni/src/main/java/java/text/DecimalFormatSymbols.java	(date 1529655383000)